JLR Rural -What We Do

 The current planted crop demonstrates a fine stand of Sitka spruce in the southern section, providing evidence of the ability of this site to grow high quality spruce.
 The crops generally require cleaning to remove competition and enable the crops to complete establishment.
 However, during the Covd-19 pandemic and with the prior owners changing focus, the plantation became overgrown and unkept.

-Regeneration will be monitored to build resilience into the trees and plan overall.
-Once any livestock are moved on, and other sections coppiced, this will allow better access to the timber and create improved conditions for the plantings to grow in.
-Felling tall drawn up Spruce stems will allow favoured trees space & light to develop broad crowns on increasing girths.
-The conifer products will help to cover costs of management for biodiversity.
-This regeneration work will be carried out in the main by volunteers or students.
-Coppiced trunks will be chipped and spread or larger trunks can be stored and dried for selling after an annual cycles drying.
-Where other tree species are exposed and of appropriate height, aswell as on previously established trees, nesting boxes will be introduced.
+Short term viable conifer bi products such as Christmas Trees and Woodchip for Bio Mass, will help to cover costs of management for biodiversity.
+Regeneration work will be carried out in the main by volunteers or students.
+Coppiced trunks will be chipped and sold or spread, larger trunks can be stored and dried for selling after an annual cycles drying.
+Where other previously established tree species are exposed and of appropriate height, nesting boxes will be introduced.
 As spruce sections mature they will be thinned more systematically and taken to mill within a 5 year time span .
-Remaining Spruce will be left to grow to full height for felling in approximately 12 years and cleared areas replanted.
+Remaining Spruce will be left to grow to full height for felling in approximately 12 years and cleared areas replanted with the next crop.

 Through the centre of our plantation are attractive areas of mixed broadleaves, with small streams, foxgloves and bluebells.
 This section also supports an abundance of wildlife with prolific frog spawn as an example.
 The mixed age crops including oak, ash, beech, sycamore, birch, alder, hazel, and holly, diversify the wood and attract a variety of bird wildlife.
 These mixed sections will be encouraged through thinning and coppicing over time as well as further appropriate seeding restocking and nesting boxes.
 The Spruce stock here will be reduced and replaced.

-Once the solid log, static caravan is on site, sources of sustainable power, such as solar, and possible useable water, will be investigated and some other basic non-invasive, low impact internal infrastructure put in place to support being able to feed volunteers and provide suitable rest areas with relevant resources, and storage.
+Once the log caravan is on site, sources of sustainable power, such as solar, and possible useable water, will be investigated and some other basic non-invasive, low impact internal infrastructure put in place to support being able to feed volunteers and provide suitable rest areas with relevant resources, and storage.
 The surrounding area will be prioritized for re planting of wild grasses and flowers, native hedgerow plants, broadleaf semi mature trees, , leaky dams, soil regeneration using wood chippings, ground cover planting, as well as wildflower seeds , bulbs and bare root saplings .

 We are on a flight path for Greater Horseshoe Bats - a rare and fascinating species- and so at all times need to be mindful of where they fly and whether they should ever start to roost.
-Higher Marks Barn, a Site of Special Scientific Interest (SSSI), lies to the west of Canny Park.
+Higher Marks Barn, a Site of Special Scientific Interest (SSSI), lies to the North West of Canny Park.
 This is an extremely important site for the species, being the second largest maternal roost in the UK.

 Please feel free to get in touch using the the ‘contact us page’ with suggestions (or any objections!) - we are open to anything and we do appreciate input and interest.